pFragga/personal-website/index.md

 ## whoami(1)

 My name is Peter, or Petros in Greek.
 I'm a 5<sup>th</sup> year undergraduate Informatics student at [Athens University of Economics and Business](https://www.dept.aueb.gr/en/school_of_information).
+You can find my CV [here](res/cv.pdf).

 Interests include Cybersecurity, Network Security, System Administration and Software Engineering.